Special feature: Easily understand air pollution

 *μg/m3: Micrograms per cubic meter

-The European Commission also plans to align its guidelines with WHO recommendations.
-As a reminder, air pollution still kills between 400,000 and 600,000 people each year in Europe.
+The European Commission also plans to align its directives with WHO recommendations.
+As a reminder, air pollution still kills between 400,000 and 600,000 people per year in Europe.

 11. Solutions for better air quality